Barsu5489/Toy-Problem/README.md

 The programme prompts the user to input student marks.
 The input should be between 0 and 100.
 Then output the correct grade uuing the if else statement.
 Enter the student marks and the program will generate the grade.

+Test the code by running node grade.js in terminal Make sure file is opened in intergrated terminal before running node grade.js

 **CHALLANGE 2; SPEED DETECTOR**

 The program inputs the speed of the a car.
 If the speed is less than 70, it should print “Ok”.
 Otherwise, for every 5 km/s above the speed limit (70), it should give the driver one demerit point and print the total number of demerit points.